APISENSE/docs/en/1.3.0/guide/sdk/index.md

 ## Installation:

-It should take less than 5 minutes to configure your project be able to use our SDK.
+It should take less than 5 minutes to configure your project to be able to use our SDK.

 - Extract the `zip` archive
 - Drag &amp; drop `lib` and `apisense` folders inside your target application besides your sources.
 Check copy files if needed.